siefca/attribute-filters/README.md

 to the attribute sets that you define and then filtered with generic methods that operate on that sets.
-You can share these methods across all of your models by putting them into your own handy module that will be included in models that needs it.
+You can share these methods across all of your models by putting them into your own handy module that will be included in models that need it.

 Alternatively (as presented at the beginning) you can use predefined filtering methods from `ActiveModel::AttributeFilters::Common` module and its submodules.
 They contain filters for changing the case, stripping, squishng, squeezing, joining, splitting